ein-lang/ein/docs/references/language-specification/syntax.md

 ## Statements

+Variables and functions can be defined using the `:` sign to specify their types and the `=` sign to specify their values.

 ### Variable definition

 ```
+x : Number
 x = ...
 ```

 ### Function definition

 ```
+f : Number -> Number -> Number
 f x y = ...
 ```